sfmolina/sOS/README.md

 Objectives
 ----------
-Version 1 will be complete when:
+sOS v1 will be complete when:
- - The main sOS interface for PCs is finished.
+ - The main interface for PCs is finished.
  - The interface is optimized for pocket PCs.
  - Full control is provided over all types of peripherals that may or may not be directly connected to the PC.
  - Safe shutdown and startup options are provided for sOS itself.